More about the office – FAQ

 People who make complaints to the ombudsman sometimes feel that we should be more of an advocate for their position.
 Government sometimes feels like we are being too much of an advocate.
 The ombudsman’s role is not to be an advocate for an individual.
 To assume the role of an advocate would be to undermine our neutrality.
 We must investigate in an impartial manner and come to a conclusion based on our investigative findings.
 However, when necessary, we are an advocate for administrative improvement.
 Ombudsman advocacy differs from traditional advocacy in many respects.

-Can a complaint be made anonymously?
+Can a complaint or disclosure be made anonymously?

 Must I make my complaint in English?